pratik98/pratik98.github.com/motivation.md

 * Software development isn't abt knowing everything.
 It's abt knowing what u don't know & learning what u need to learn to solve the problem.

-* I do not like the fact that they often form REALLY strong opinions on every little thing, and mostly have zero data or logic to back it up.
+* I do not like the fact that they(youth) often form REALLY strong opinions on every little thing, and mostly have zero data or logic to back it up.

 * First do it, then do it right, then do it better.